X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

-where we have simplified the expression by remembering that the gyration frequency is proportional to the Larmor frequency, $\omega_L = \gamma \omega_B$, and by introducing the fine-structure constant $\alpha_{S}$.
-From Eq.~\ref{eq:total_emitted_number_spectrum_ensemble} follows that only two electrons' state variables play a role: pitch angle and energy, which are entangled in the characteristic synchrotron frequency $\omega_c$.
+From Eq.~\ref{eq:total_emitted_number_spectrum_ensemble} follows that only two electron state variables play a role: pitch angle and energy, which are entangled in the characteristic synchrotron frequency $\omega_\text{c}$.
 Therefore, if the ensemble admits a description based on a probability distribution function (PDF) of the population and if the ensemble is large enough, we may write Eq.~\ref{eq:total_emitted_number_spectrum_ensemble} as an integral over the ensemble distribution in terms of these two state variables,

-where $\frac{dn_e}{dEd\alpha_p}$ must be interpreted as the number density of electrons in the ensemble per bin in electron energy and pitch angle, and $N_e(t)$ is the absolute number of electrons in the shower at the instant $t$.
+where $\frac{dn_\text{e}}{dEd\alpha_\text{p}}$ must be interpreted as the number density of electrons in the ensemble per bin in electron energy and pitch angle, and $N_\text{e}(t)$ is the absolute number of electrons in the shower at the instant $t$.
 Hereafter, we will assume that the distribution in pitch angle of the electron population may be treated independently of their distribution in energy and, further, that all HE electrons in the shower have approximately the same pitch angle equal to the angle of the shower axis relative to the magnetic field.
-We will show \textit{a posteriori} (in \S~\ref{sec:electron_adf}) that this is an excellent approximation.
+We will show \textit{a posteriori} (in Sec.~\ref{sec:electron_adf}) that this is an excellent approximation.
 In this approximation, we can treat the integral over pitch angle as an integral over a Dirac delta distribution obtaining,

-where $\alpha_{p,s}$ is the pitch angle of the shower-axis relative to the magnetic field.
+where $\alpha_{\text{p},s}$ is the pitch angle of the shower-axis relative to the magnetic field.
 Given the expression above we may write the number of photons emitted by the particles in the shower per unit grammage and photon energy as,

-where we have used the slant-depth element $d X = \rho dL = \rho c dt$ to express the second derivative in terms of grammage, and $N_e(X)$ is simply the electrons longitudinal profile of the shower.
-The lower limit of integration in Eq.~\ref{eq:emitted_photons_master_equation}, selects the relevant electrons' energy range to produce X-rays emission $E_{min}=100$~GeV, while for the upper limit we will use a reference value of $1$~PeV, considering that electrons above this energy are too rare to contribute significantly to the emission.
+where we have used the slant-depth element $d X = \rho dL = \rho c dt$ to express the second derivative in terms of grammage, and $N_\text{e}(X)$ is simply the electrons longitudinal profile of the shower.
+The lower limit of integration in Eq.~\ref{eq:emitted_photons_master_equation}, selects the relevant electrons' energy range to produce X-ray emission $E_\text{min}=100$~GeV, while for the upper limit we will use a reference value of $1$~PeV, considering that electrons above this energy are too rare to contribute significantly to the emission.